-Physical restraint is used a last resort and plans are put in place to ensure that alternatives strategies to restraint are known to staff.
+Physical restraint is used a last resort, and plans are put in place to ensure that alternatives strategies to restraint are known to staff.

 School staff will familiarise themselves with the Department for Education's guidance regarding use of reasonable force in school.
-'Use of Reasonable force, Advice for headteachers, staff and governing bodies' July 2013 and 'Keeping Children Safe in Education' 2023 pg.42.
+'Use of Reasonable force, Advice for headteachers, staff and governing bodies' July 2023 and 'Keeping Children Safe in Education' 2024.